CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 </body>
 </html>
 ```
-This has yielded a differnt page to before!
-Through the fact agent R says "Are you one of the 25 employees?" makes me thing the agents are named alphabetically, e.g. Agent A, Agent B, Agent C, etc. We can attmept to change the user-agent to differnet characters of the alphabet, however I am going to use a bash script to automate this:
+This has yielded a different page than before!
+The fact Agent R says "Are you one of the 25 employees?" makes me think the agents are named alphabetically, e.g. Agent A, Agent B, Agent C, etc. We can attempt to change the user-agent to different characters of the alphabet, however, I am going to use a bash script to automate this:
 ```
 #!/bin/bash
 for letter in {A..Z}; do